-MARKETING AUTOMATION IS THE ENGINE FOR YOUR SOFTWARE PRODUCT’S GROWTH
+MARKETING AUTOMATION IS THE ENGINE FOR YOUR COMPANY’S GROWTH

-If you want to sell your SaaS product at scale, you’ll want to read this page!
+If you want to sell your product at scale, you’ll want to read this page!

 Not that long ago, as a customer, it was kind of hard to find out more about a product or service.
 You would have to rely on the information provided to you by the business selling the product or service.
 Or on the experiences of those around you.